alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 The AEAD_SM4_GCM authenticated encryption algorithm works as specified in [GCM], using SM4 as the block cipher, by providing the key, nonce, plaintext, and associated data to that mode of operation.
-An authentication tag conforming to the requirements of Section 5.2 of TLSv1.3 {{RFC8446}} MUST be constructed by the details in the TLS record header.
+An authentication tag conforming to the requirements of Section 5.2 of TLSv1.3 {{RFC8446}} MUST be constructed using the details in the TLS record header.
 The additional data input that forms the authentication tag MUST be the TLS record header.
 The AEAD_SM4_GCM ciphertext is formed by appending the authentication tag provided as an output to the GCM encryption